 1. Staff Expertise

-In the last UK wide Research Excellence Framework in 2014, 65% of Law staff research publications were either world leading or internationally excellent, 30% were recognised internationally and 5% were recognised nationally.
+In the last UK wide Research Excellence Framework in 2014, 95% of Law staff research publications were world leading or recognised internationally.
 Our research impact case studies, which showcase the impact that our research has outside academia, were found to provide evidence of very considerable or considerable impact in terms of reach and significance in relation to law-making and policy-making.
 You will, therefore, be taught in small classes by expert staff who produce top research including major academic books, articles in leading academic journals and funded research reports, as well as student textbooks.

 Our law staff are also involved with a number of professional bodies, including the Law Society of Scotland, the Institute of Chartered Accountants in Scotland and the Chartered Institute of Bankers.
-Many of us retain strong links with the legal profession and as some of our staff are qualified solicitors or barristers, we can use that experience to enhance the curriculum.
+Many of us retain strong links with the legal profession and as some of our staff are qualified solicitors, we can use that experience to enhance the curriculum.

 All of this contributes to high quality learning and teaching which is very important to us.
-Stirling students regularly nominate law staff for teaching awards in the annual student led Recognising Achievement in Teaching Excellence (RATE) awards and law staff won the Excellence in Teaching award for Arts and Humanities in 2014, 2015 and 2016.
+Stirling students regularly nominate law staff for teaching awards in the annual student led Recognising Achievement in Teaching Excellence (RATE) awards and law staff won the Excellence in Teaching award for Arts and Humanities in 2014, 2015 and 2016 and the Santander Outstanding Achievement Award in 2017.
 In 2013, we also won the RATE award for Championing Career Development.

 “I would pick the University of Stirling to study my course any time over other universities in Scotland.
 The teaching staff are just fantastic!
 They have been there for me through good times and bad.
 The fact that the lecturers/tutors can engage with us individually is also very helpful, as we, as students, feel more confident and motivated with our course.
 The feedback given for all our coursework is very good.
 The lecturers/tutors have all been very friendly and helpful whenever we needed them.
 The course has been taught very well.”